gitter-badger/json-binders/README.md

 ### `Duration` and `FiniteDuration`
-`Duration` and `FiniteDuration` are supported out of box. `Duration` is serialized as string value and `FiniteDuration` as numeric value in milliseconds.
+`Duration` and `FiniteDuration` are supported out of box. `Duration` is serialized as a string value and `FiniteDuration` as a numeric value in milliseconds.

 ### Case-classes and normal classes/traits with companion object

-As shown in example a case classes are supported out of box.
+As it shown in an example the case-classes are supported out of box.
 Any regular class or a trait that have a companion object with corresponding `apply`/`unaply` methods are supported as well.

 #### Default case class values